-- 6. In the event that any part of the building is heated, a scheme for the reduction of carbon emissions, by means of energy efficiency, insulation and the use of renewable energy sources, shall be submitted for the approval of the Planning Authority and shall be implemented in accordance with the approval. - 7.
-Prior to any other work starting in connection with the proposed development the works listed in the following paragraphs shall be completed and approved by the Planning Authority in consultation with the Roads Authority: - (i) The access bell mouth shall have an edge radii of at least 6 metres and a throat width of at least 5 metres that shall extend for at least a further 5 metres.
-Construction for at least the first 10 metres measured from the nearside edge of the public road shall consist of a minimum of 40mm thick Close Graded Wearing Course on 60mm Dense Base Course on a minimum thickness of 350mm Type 1 sub base, all on a sound foundation: - (ii) Access to the proposed development shall be set back at least 10 metres from the nearside edge of the public road; - (iii) Visibility splays of not less than 2.5 metres along the centre line of the access measured from the nearside edge of the public carriageway, 90 metres from the centre line of the access road when measured along the nearside edge of the public carriageway in a North East direction and 120 metres in a South West direction, and thereafter maintained free from any obstructions within the visibility splays exceeding a height of 1 metre above the adjacent road channel level. - (iv) Any gates that are provided shall be set back at least 10 metres from the road edge and open into the property only. - (v) Parking and manoeuvring space for at least 5no. vehicles shall be provided and maintained within the curtilage of the site such that all vehicles associated with the development are able to safely enter and leave in forward gear.
+10. Prior to any work starting on the animal and feed shop building the works listed in the following paragraphs shall be completed and approved by the Planning Authority in consultation with the Roads Authority:

+- (i) The access bell mouth shall have an edge radii of at least 6 metres and a throat width of at least 5 metres that shall extend for at least a further 5 metres.
+Construction for at least the first 10 metres measured from the nearside edge of the public road shall consist of a minimum of 40mm thick Close Graded Wearing Course on 60mm Dense Base Course on a minimum thickness of 350mm Type I sub base, all on a sound foundation; - (ii) Access to the proposed development shall be set back at least 10 metres from the nearside edge of the public road; - (iii) Visibility splays of not less than 2.5 metres along the centre line of the access measured from the nearside edge of the public carriageway, 90 metres from the centre line of the access road when measured along the nearside edge of the public carriageway in a North East direction and 120 metres in a South West direction, and thereafter maintained free from any obstructions within the visibility splays exceeding a height of 1 metre above the adjacent road channel level. - (iv) Any gates that are provided shall be set back at least 10 metres from the road edge and open into the property only. - (v) Parking and manoeuvring space for at least 5no. vehicles shall be provided and maintained within the curtilage of the site such that all vehicles associated with the development are able to safely enter and leave in forward gear.